Road Rash Scar – Treatment, Causes, Diagnosis

 Road Rash Treatment

 While road rash is common and often not extremely serious, the superficial friction wound can feel incredibly painful.
 Most people obtain road rashes – also known as scrapes, abrasions, strawberries, or raspberries – while playing sports, exercising, or riding bikes.
-In most cases, the wound is easy to treat and heal at home.
-However, road rash can sometimes scrape through multiple layers of skin and require surgery to recover fully.
-Thus, road rash treatment must be taken care of seriously.

 WHAT IS ROAD RASH?

 A road rash is an abrasion created by friction of some sort.
 It can occur in any part of your body.
 However, the most common locations include your knees, hands, elbows, forearms, or other bony areas.
+In most cases, a road rash is not a serious injury and can be easily treated.

 ROAD RASH CAUSES, SYMPTOMS, AND DIAGNOSIS